 - Maryland bonded bridges: In this procedure, teeth and gums supported by metal or porcelain framework, are bonded to your existing teeth by wings on each side of the bridge.

-If you have a gap in your smile and you’d like to learn more about dental bridges, please call Family & Cosmetic Dentistry to set up your appointment!
+If you have a gap in your smile and you’d like to learn more about dental bridges and other prosthodontic procedures in Boulder, CO, please call Family & Cosmetic Dentistry to set up your appointment!